 - Sample Promo Post: “Tune in tomorrow at 12:00pm when our own (insert name) sits down with (insert name) and answers your questions during open-line Wednesday.”

-- Cross Promote your upcoming Facebook Live on all other social media networks
+- Cross Promote your upcoming Facebook Live on all other social media networks as well as related Facebook groups and paghes.

 - Leverage your employees and staff to promote the event to friends and family.
+Share with your business to business contacts.

 - Set up a website page to help promote the event.
 Here is a good sample page: https://sanctuaryfunctionalmedicine.com/askdrpotter/